jiamingmao/data-analysis/Materials/Introduction/$notes and resources.md

 - Gelman, A., 100 Stories of Causal Inference [[video](https://www.youtube.com/watch?v=jnI5KI843Lk)]
 - Gelman, A., Crimes against Data [[video](https://www.youtube.com/watch?v=fc1hkFC2c1E)]
 - Gelman, A., The Statistical Crisis in Science and How to Move Forward [[video](https://www.youtube.com/watch?v=KS3yPw91iC0)]
+- Hernan, M., How Do We Learn What Works?
+A Two-Step Algorithm for Causal Inference from Observational Data [[video](https://www.youtube.com/watch?v=bspMnt3ujYA)]